clk-project/clk/README.md

 ### Adding a python custom command

-Providing a bash script as a command is a very powerful way to take advantage of the `click-project` magic, but if you want to do more than a simple script of a few lines of code, *write it in python*.
+Providing a bash script as a command is a very powerful way to take advantage of the `clk` magic, but if you want to do more than a simple script of a few lines of code, *write it in python*.

 Let's first try to create the python equivalent of the cowsay script.

-Decide a location to store the python custom commands and indicate this location to `click-project`.
+Decide a location to store the python custom commands and indicate this location to `clk`.
 For example, if you want to put your custom python commands into the folder `~/clk_python`, run `clk customcommands add-python-path ~/clk_python`.

-In case you don't want to put your commands in a specific folder, you could also put the command in the canonical folder of `click-project` (`~/.config/clk/python`).
+In case you don't want to put your commands in a specific folder, you could also put the command in the canonical folder of `clk` (`~/.config/clk/python`).

 Then, open the file `~/clk_python/cowsay.py` and write the following